koji-project/koji/docs/source/utils.rst

     default.

 ``ignore_tags = ''``
-    Comma-separated globs for tag names.
+    Space-separated globs for tag names.
 These tags are simply ignored by kojira (but they can still be manually regenerated via ``koji regen-repo`` command.

 ``debuginfo_tags = ''``
-    Comma-separated globs for tag names.
+    Space-separated globs for tag names.
 Regenerated repos will have separate directory/repodata with corresponding debuginfo RPMs.

 ``source_tags = ''``
-    Comma-separated globs for tag names.
+    Space-separated globs for tag names.
 Regenerated repos will contain also corresponding SRPMs.

 ``separate_source_tags = ''``
-    Comma-separated globs for tag names.
+    Space-separated globs for tag names.
 Regenerated repos will have separate directory/repodata with corresponding SRPMs.

 ``ignore_stray_repos = False``